RaviSharma1901/Module-2/Summative Assignment - Web Scrapping/README.md

 __How to Run the Project__

 1. Clone the repository:
      *git clone https://github.com/RaviSharma1901/Module-2*
 2. Install dependencies:
      *pip install pandas requests beautifulsoup4 matplotlib seaborn*
-3. Run
+3. Run:
      __Numerical_Programming_in_Python_Web_Scraping.ipynb__ in Jupyter Notebook to execute scraping and analysis

 __View Project on GitHub__